TheArtificial/theartificial.nl/source/blog/2016/09-15-not-your-pipelline.html.md

 # The Magic
 We have a team that is almost entirely women.
 It may be serendipity, but it works because we’re all humble and curious and passionate and supportive.
 There are exceptions &ndash; we have [a man](/people/hans.html) who fits this mold, and we’ve hired women who haven’t.

-The women we hire, often straight out of school, grow into senior responsibilities.
+When we hire women, they're often straight out of school, and grow into senior responsibilities.
 As a company and at our individual levels, we develop our practice, we perfect our craft, and we enjoy learning from and teaching each other.

 So is it wise for a young company to overlook experience in favor of a few traits?
 Based on our results, adamantly yes.